 - Now add your reserved pasta water, cheese and chopped lobster meat.
 Cook for about 2 minutes on medium low heat.

 - Lastly, add the pasta to the sauce.
-Toss to combine and turn off the heat. top with fresh parsley and grated parmesan cheese (optional.)
+Toss to combine and turn off the heat and stir in the butter.
+Top with fresh parsley and grated parmesan cheese (optional.)
 Enjoy!

 - Youtube is amazing for videos on how to easily remove lobster meat from the tail.